Save Energy and Water

 - Use a soaker hose rather than a sprinkler

 Water your garden beds with a soaker hose or drip irrigation system and you'll cut your garden water use in half.
 This method of watering delivers the water directly to the root zone where it's needed and keeps the leaves dry, cutting down on mold and mildew problems.

 Also called horizontal axis washers, these use one-third to one quarter the water per load compared to a top-loading model.
 As an added benefit, the extremely fast final spin cycle leaves clothes drier saving energy too.

 According to the EPA, Americans use 7 billion gallons of water per day on their lawns.
 Lawns need only an inch of water a week.
 Use a rain gauge to determine how much you need to supplement what Mother Nature provides.
-Also, plant lawn alternatives like groundcovers and wildflowers.
-Convert a section of lawn into a bed of drought-tolerant perennials and flowering shrubs.
+Also, plant lawn alternatives like groundcover and wildflowers, or convert a section of lawn into a bed of drought-tolerant perennials and flowering shrubs.
 For more lawn tips, see DEC's lawn video series http://www.dec.ny.gov/dectv/dectv142.html.